psychemedia/island-storynotes/worsley/epistles.md

 Among the variegated trains i
 Of all my nightly-pleafing Swains,
 Among the changes I have ran,
-Dear Bessat, Besset, is the Max !“ :
+Dear Bessat, Besset, is the Max!" :
 Alluding to the Vbim at Maidstone Bath

 FINIS